KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 The idea behind this API is to have a stable intermediary API that can be used to create features that are not part of the higher-level `gen_*` APIs.

-We have now come one step further in our plan to replace the inet driver by making it possible to use the `gen_tcp` API with `socket` as an optional backend.
+We have now come one step further in our plan to replace the inet driver by making it possible to use the `gen_tcp` API with `socket` as an optional back-end.

 To make it easy to test with existing code using `gen_tcp` a new option `{inet_backend, socket | inet}` can be used to select the `socket` implementation instead of the default `inet` implementation.
 This option must be put first in the option list to the functions: `gen_tcp:listen`, `gen_tcp:connect` and `gen_tcp:fdopen`, which are all functions that create a socket.
 For example like this:
 ```erlang
 {ok,Socket} = gen_tcp:connect(Addr,Port,[{inet_backend,socket}|OtherOpts])
 ```
-The returned `Socket` is a tuple with a $something tag instead of a port, so all other API functions will use the right implementation for the socket.
+The returned `Socket` is a `'$inet'` tagged 3-tuple instead of a port, so all other API functions will use the right implementation for the socket.

 A more general override is to use the Kernel configuration variable `inet_backend` and set it to `socket` or `inet`.
 For example on the `erl` command-line as
 ```